cryptoGlance/cryptoGlance-web-app/README.md

 ### Our Donation Addresses:

-We've put a lot of our time and effort into CryptoGlance, and it hasn't been easy.
+We've put a lot of our time and effort into cryptoGlance, and it hasn't been easy.
 We also wanted to make this tool free to everyone, however donations keep our fire lit, and more features/improvements coming out.
 If you like what we've built, or at least appreciate our efforts, please send code, or a donation to any of the following addresses:

 **Bitcoin**<br>
-12PqYifLLTHuU2jRxTtbbJBFjkuww3zeeE
+<small>12PqYifLLTHuU2jRxTtbbJBFjkuww3zeeE</small>

 **Litecoin**<br>
-LKUceKGBJwcmL4uVykL9CzKjmEqo6Fcx9M
+<small>LKUceKGBJwcmL4uVykL9CzKjmEqo6Fcx9M</small>

 **Vertcoin**<br>
-Vp9izfX1kM3BqGADtvan1Et5nBiU1s32Zp
+<small>Vp9izfX1kM3BqGADtvan1Et5nBiU1s32Zp</small>

 **Dogecoin**<br>
-D8bcNHYbkBDqwkvZKKpfu8oAyzqezJ5RvW
+<small>D8bcNHYbkBDqwkvZKKpfu8oAyzqezJ5RvW</small>

 ---